NuHepMC/Spec/README.md

 For weights that will be calculated for every event, HepMC3 provides an interface for storing the weight names only once in the `HepMC3::GenRunInfo` instance.
 At least one event weight, named "CV" must be declared on the `HepMC3::GenRunInfo` instance, and filled for every event.

 This weight can be 1 or constant for every event in a generator run (in the case of an _unweighted_ event vector).
-This weight must always be included by a consumer when producing correctly-normalized predictions from a NuHepMC file and cannot be assumed to be always 1.
+This weight must always be included by a consumer when producing correctly-normalized predictions from a NuHepMC file and must not be assumed to be always 1.
 The exact form of this weight, whether it is the only information required to properly normalize a prediction, or if additional information is required is an implementation detail.
 If [G.C.2](#gc2-file-exposure-standalone) and [G.C.4](#gc4-flux-averaged-total-cross-section) are adopted, then the combination of the "CV" weight, the flux-averaged total cross section, and the total file exposure can be unambiguously used to convert an event rate into a cross-section prediction.

 This requirement may become more prescriptive in future versions, but it may currently present a barrier to adoption if we require a strict form of the cross-section normalizing factor.